resqiar/resqiar/README.md

 </div>

 # 👋 Hello!
 My name is Resqi Ageng Rahmatullah.
 I'm a Junior Software Engineer who specialized in *back-end*, but also have an ability in *front-end* side of things.
 So much passionate about modern Web and Mobile Ecosystem using JavaScript/Dart/Kotlin while taking consideration into the latest tech stack.

-## 💼 Career
-Currently unemployed as a Fresh Graduate
-> Education: High School 2020
+Usually work with Javascript things both Node and React.

 ## 💻 Skills or what i have learned
 - HTML & CSS